Note: This post has been re-edited in April 2015.

 Each mission is preceded by anime-style cinematic expertly created by creator Masamune Shirow expressly for this game.
-Not only the fans of Shirow (original manga) and of Mamoru Oshi (director of the original movie) but also occasional gamers will therefore have something pleasant to watch.
+Not only the fans of Shirow (original manga) and of Mamoru Oshii (director of the original movie) but also occasional gamers will, therefore, have something pleasant to watch.

-As said, each mission is basically splitted in two parts: the first one, in which you navigate the given level and take down various enemies, and the final part in which you have to fight the boss.
+As said, each mission is basically split into two parts: the first one, in which you navigate the given level and take down various enemies, and the final part in which you have to fight the boss.

 File#2: “Ghost in the Shell: Stand Alone Complex” (PS2, 2004-05).

-Things got much better with the release of the next installment, this time inspired to the homonymous TV serial.
-Using the (obvious) superior hardware capabilies, this time Bandai managed to build a shooter in which you could finally impersonate the beautiful main character of the saga: Major Motoko Kusanagi.
-“S.A.C.” story spans on a much wider enviroment and time period, putting you also in control of other avatars.
+Things got much better with the release of the next installment, this time inspired by the homonymous TV serial.
+Using the (obvious) superior hardware capabilities, this time Bandai managed to build a shooter in which you could finally impersonate the beautiful main character of the saga: Major Motoko Kusanagi.
+“S.A.C.” story spans a much wider environment and time period, putting you also in control of other avatars.